 Join one of our cutting-edge webinars and discuss topics related to culture, business, and innovation.

 In this webinar, we will explore Kenya's changing economic landscape, highlighting how international firms or organisations can benefit from emerging opportunities and what intercultural differences they need to be mindful of while entering the market.
-We are thrilled to welcome speakers Okey Okere, VP of Hofstede Insights Africa, Erick Ngala, cross-industry business advisor in Kenya, and Bob Holtermans, CEO of Insect Engineers, to our CUBE IN webinar.
+We are thrilled to welcome speakers Okey Okere, VP of Hofstede Insights Africa, Erick Ngala, cross-industry business advisor in Kenya, and Bob van der Bijl, Managing Director at ABC Advisory and Consultancy Limited, to our CUBE IN webinar.
 Our speakers will guide you through the important issues impacting effective business transactions and international collaborations between Kenya and European countries.

 The webinar is organised in collaboration with EEN, HIBO and NABC.